 8.68 In many countries, social security schemes are by far the most important category of social insurance schemes and it is worth summarizing their main characteristics.
-Social security schemes are schemes imposed and controlled povernment units for the purpose of providing social benefits to members of the community as a whole, or of particular sections of the community.
-The social security is established for this purpose are separate institutional units organized and managed separately from other government is.
-Their receipts consist mainly of contributions paid by individuals and by employers on behave of their employees, but they may also include transfers from other government funds payment of social security contributions by, or on behalf of, certain specified individuals, such as employees, may be compulsory by law, but some other individuals may choose to pay voluntarily in order to qualify for the receipt of social security benefits.
+Social security schemes are schemes imposed and controlled by government units for the purpose of providing social benefits to members of the community as a whole, or of particular sections of the The social security funds community. established for this purpose are separate institutional units organized and managed separately from other government funds.
+Their receipts consist mainly of contributions paid by individuals and by employers on behalf of their employees, but they may also include transfers from other government funds.
+The payment of social security contributions by, or on behalf of, certain specified individuals, such as employees, are generally compulsory by law, but some other individuals may choose to pay voluntarily in order to qualify for the receipt of social security benefits.
 The benefits paid to individuals, or households, are not necessarily determined by the amounts previously paid in contributions, while the levels of the benefits paid out to the community as a whole may be varied in accordance with the requirements of the government's overall economic policy.

-Employment-related = al insurance schemes
+Employment-related social insurance schemes

-8.69 The solution of employment-related linear insurance schemes are determined by employers sibly in conjunction with their employees and may be administered by the employers themselves.
-Wery often, though, the funds may form a separate institutional unit (an autonomous pension fund) or may be managed by an insurance corporation on behalf of the employer

-8.70 Not all employment-related insurance schemes are adequately funded.
-In the secondary distribution of income account, transactions are recorded as if the schemes are adequately funded and any discrepancies are recorded in the financial account under other accounts receivable/payable.i A complete overview of the recording of pension schemes is given in chapter 17.
+- 8.69 The terms of employment-related social insurance schemes are determined by employers, possibly in conjunction with their employees and may be administered by the employers themselves.
+Very often, though, the funds may form a separate institutional unit (an autonomous pension fund) or may be managed by an insurance corporation on behalf of the employer. - 8.70 Not all employment-related social insurance schemes are adequately funded.
+In the secondary distribution of income account, transactions are recorded as if the schemes are adequately funded and any discrepancies are recorded in the financial account under other accounts receivable/payable.
+A complete overview of the